Shaik-muzamil-03/serene/serene-frontend/README.md

 ```

 ## ❤️ Support
-If Serene has saved you time or helped you build more efficiently, consider supporting the project by:
+Found **Serene** useful?
+You can support my work in a few simple ways:

-* Giving a ⭐️ on GitHub
+- ⭐️ Star the repo on [GitHub](https://github.com/https://github.com/ClaudioAlcantaraR/serene)
-* Sharing it with other developers
+- 🔗 Share it with other devs who might need a solid starter kit
-* Making a small donation

-Thank you!
+- ☕️ [Buy me a coffee](https://buymeacoffee.com/claudiodev) — every donation helps me keep building!

 ## 📄 License